 I have a beautiful plant called "Madonna's Tears."
 I would like to know why it never blooms.

 Also have a zebra plant; the leaves keep falling off and nothing ever happens to that.

 A. The problem of leaf drop of Aphelandra (zebra plant) can be overcome by pruning.
 Pruning helps to keep the plant bushy.
-Cut the stems back to one to two pairs of leaves.
-Use the cuttings to propogate more plants.
+Cut the stems back to one or two pairs of leaves.
+Use the cuttings to propagate more plants.

 When it is actively growing give it a complete fertilizer every 10 days to two weeks.
 A moist soil at all times is a positive requirement, but be sure that the soil drains well.
 Aphelandra has many fine delicate roots which are susceptible to rot if the growing medium is too wet.

 References available to me fail to list a plant called "Madonna's Tears."